dschleis/sddm-plus/docs/official-sddm-scripting-docs.md

 Within this directory there are 2 files of interest:

- 1. *SQLDeveloperDataModelerScripting.docx* contains an overview of scripting in SDDM, but from the perspective of writing transformation scripts, designed to make modifications to your model programmatically.
+ 1. *SQLDeveloperDataModelerScripting.docx* ontains an overview of scripting in Data Modeler.
+While it does contain some useful information, it is far from comprehensive, and to be honest, it reads more like a set of notes than product documentation.
- 2. *index.html* is an HTML document describing in detail the properties of the objects that are accessible using scripting.
-Again, this document is geared toward the creation of transformation scripts, but can be used to determine what properties are available to be inspected when performing a design validation.
-It should also be noted that this document is not 100% accurate.
+ 2. *index.html* file is an HTML document describing the properties of the objects that are accessible using scripting.

+Also, please see my blog series on [scripting in Oracle SqL Developer Data Modeler](https://daveschleis.wordpress.com/2017/08/15/data-modeler-scripting-101-lets-start-at-the-very-beginning/)